 (and especially senior management) into a panic, that's what we call "feed

+the beast."
 The beast is of course the development organization and the beast does have

 a voracious appetite.
 Unfortunately, the beast generally can't distinguish